When you think about SEO, how do you feel?

-It’s 100% okay and normal to pick any of these options (especially the last one).
+It’s 100% okay and normal to pick any of these options (especially the last one) when you’re optimizing your content for SEO.
 But it really doesn’t have to be that way.

 As you probably know, “SEO” stands for search engine optimization.
 That means that there are things you can be doing to your posts to optimize them for search results.
-So if a post is optimized better, there’s a greater chance for it to show up higher in search results.
+So if a post is better optimized, there’s a greater chance for it to show up higher in search results.